Most pages will include the “Navigation” tab:

-* Note that not all pages will have all five properties displayed above.
+* Note: Not all pages will contain the five properties displayed above.
 Depending on the type of page or template, some of these properties will not be displayed.

 ‘Related links’ connect pages that have related (similar) content, prompting the end user to view more information.

 As seen in the visual below, the Related links panel is displayed in the right-hand tool bar and contains links to other internal pages.

 To show Related links on any given page, follow the steps outlined below.

 Note: You can re-order (sort) the related links by dragging them to the position you desire.
 Remember to Save and publish afterwards to see your changes.

 Toggling “ON” the “Hide from Navigation” property will hide the page link from both the top navigation and the left hand side sub navigation.

 However, note that the page is still accessible via a direct link or other hyperlinks throughout page content.

 Toggling “ON” the “Display in footer navigation” property displays the page link/title in the site’s footer.